← Blog

 If you searched for "private journal app," you've already noticed the problem: every app uses the word "private," but they mean wildly different things.
 Some encrypt only in transit.
 Some store your master key on their server.
 A few - and only a few - give you actual end-to-end encryption with keys you control.

-This is a working comparison of the journal apps people most often pick when privacy matters.
+This is a working comparison of the journal apps people most often pick when privacy matters, with pricing as of May 2026.
 We make Jottii, so we have a horse in this race; we've tried to be honest about where competitors win and where we do.

 What "private" actually requires